pingswept/me30-website/content/notes/feather-rp2040-hardware.md

 ## Learning to program your Feather

-Adafruit's [CircuitPython Tutorials](https://learn.adafruit.com/welcome-to-circuitpython) are a great resource for Feather newcomers.
+Adafruit's [CircuitPython Tutorials](https://learn.adafruit.com/welcome-to-circuitpython) are a great resource for newcomers to the world of microcontrollers.